 In this case, we advise dropping the gender aspect and focusing on your managerial skills in an answer.
 For example:

 “I’m very comfortable in a management role.
-In fact, in my last position, I managed these responsibilities well for over a year.”
+In fact, in my last position, I managed these responsibilities well for over a year.”5.
+What country are you originally from?

 Many employers may have trouble hiring employees who are legally prohibited from working in the country.
 This has led companies to take tougher measures in finding out more about the origin of future employees.